Loss can be bewildering. We’ve done our best to clarify the details and give you everything you need to get started.

 Empathy is not an accounting or law firm and not a financial advisor, and we cannot replace the services of a lawyer, an accountant, or a financial planner.
 Our guidance is meant to help you understand the ins and outs of the systems you may be dealing with, but we are not able to give individualized financial, legal, or tax advice.
 (Please see our Terms of Service for more details.)
 We can, however, help you search for professionals in your area whenever you need them.

 Empathy is committed to ensuring that your data is and always will be safe, secure, and private.
 We use bank-level 256-bit encryption to store and transmit data over the internet, and your most private information is protected behind two-factor authentication including your own private PIN code.

-If you need help with any issue you encounter, whether it is an aspect of loss, grief, or logistics, or a technical problem, our Care Specialists are available via the Helpline in the app to chat with you in real time.
-Care specialists will respond with sensitivity and understanding, and can provide detailed guidance for your particular situation.
+If you need help with any issue you encounter, whether it is an aspect of loss, grief, or logistics, or a technical problem, our Care Team is available in the app to chat with you in real time.
+Care Specialists will respond with sensitivity and understanding, and can provide detailed guidance for your particular situation.
 They can also help you with things like filling out forms, and can help you search for specialized experts in your area.

 Empathy’s Care Specialists are experienced professionals with backgrounds in psychology, social work, and similar fields, who are trained to support matters related to the loss of a loved one.

 While the Care Specialists can assist with general guidance and information about legal and financial matters, they are not legal or accounting professionals, and cannot provide you with specific legal or financial advice.
 (Please see our Terms of Service for more details.)

 If you should need specific legal or financial advice, a Care Specialist will be happy to help you search for local professionals who can help you and your family.

 Please reach out to our support team at firstname.lastname@example.org and we’ll get back to you right away.